 Yes, tree roots stop growing once the tree dies.
 This may be due to the tree getting cut, as a result of a disease or pest infestation.
 It may also be due to a lack of nutrients or moisture.

 Whichever the case, the roots will stop growing because once the tree dies, it no longer has the ability to produce food.
 And since food is what fuels growth, the roots will also not grow.

 The best time to plant a tree is during the fall.
-This is because the combination of fall rain and cooler temperatures are perfect for allowing the tree to develop an elaborate root system.
+This is because the combination of fall rain and cooler temperatures is perfect for allowing the tree to develop an elaborate root system.
 And since the cooler air temperatures will discourage the development of leaves, the tree can focus its resources on developing an elaborate root system that will come in handy during the dryer seasons.
 Some experts also advocate for fall planting because it essentially allows the tree an extra growing season — that is before the stressful months set in.

 If you need tree care help, or if you simply need advice on which trees to plant or how best to take care of them, then using GoTreeQuotes.com is advisable.
 It offers a free service that quickly matches you with the top-voted local tree care experts in your area.

 Using the website, you can get 3 estimates fast by real certified experts in your area in just 2 minutes.
 Here is how it works.

 - You scroll to the top of the page and enter your Zip code.

 - Answer questions about your tree care needs